Download Printable Version (PDF)

 The Parable of the Fish and the Waterfall

 “A species of fish lives in a lake above a waterfall.
-Whichever fish swims over, it never returns home, but it finds a new life with the other fish below the waterfall.
+Whichever a fish swims over, it never returns home, but it finds a new life with the other fish below the waterfall.
 So even though the fall is safe—it’s not a long, sharp, or rocky fall—the fall is an evolutionary trap.
 Fish that fall are removed from the gene pool above the waterfall, just as if they were eaten by a predator.
 As the generations pass, the fish above the waterfall will evolve to fear the waterfall in the same way as they would fear a predator, because whatever passes over it can never return to their world.”

-“Again, what does this have to do with people?” asked Sophia.
+“What does this have to do with people?” asked Sophia.

 And the Firstborn recited a poem…